Who We Are

 The last straw was returning to work — still sick — after planning, organizing and attending a last-minute department offsite across the country, only to be met with an unexpected “performance conversation” from a formerly-trusted peer who had recently become my manager.
 On the brink of a physical breakdown, I took my fucking leave.
 Little did I know, it was a quiet but powerful act of resistance.

-Jessica is a divorced mom raising two boys in Oakland, California, where she finds peace and connection in Redwood hikes, Bikram yoga, lifting weights, seasonal cooking and eating, playing music, and wandering her neighborhood admiring people’s gardens.
+Jessica is based in Oakland, California, where she finds peace and connection in Redwood hikes, Bikram yoga, lifting weights, seasonal cooking and eating, playing music, and wandering her neighborhood admiring people’s gardens.
 She’s passionate about real self-care; not as an indulgence, but as a necessary part of achieving balance to lead others effectively.
+She’s a divorced mom of 2 boys who believes no one knows better than ourselves what we need to thrive.

 Her mission is simple: your job should never cost you your health.